apollographql/apollo/docs/source/tutorial/production.md

 **Apollo Studio** is a cloud platform that helps you with every phase of GraphQL development, from prototyping to deploying to monitoring.

-Studio's core features are free for all users.
-All features included in this tutorial are free features.
+Studio's core features are free for everyone.
+All of the features in this tutorial are free features.

 ## Create an Apollo account